UPDATED: NOVEMBER 04, 2022 | 2 MIN READ

-Each car insurance provider has its own set of criteria for determining car insurance premiums.
-Oftentimes, insurance companies may all agree, like how teenagers typically pay more for car insurance across the board.
+Each car insurance provider has its criteria for determining car insurance premiums.
+Insurance companies may often agree, like how teenagers typically pay more for car insurance across the board.

-Other times, such as in the case of gender, there does not seem to be a general consensus.
-Different companies use different criteria and this may be reflected in the differences in rates offered to the same person.
-Shop around and compare a variety of different companies to get cheap car insurance rates available to you.
+Other times, like in the case of gender, there does not seem to be a consensus.
+Different companies use different criteria, which may be reflected in the differences in rates offered to the same person.
+Shop around and compare various companies to get cheap car insurance rates.

 What’s the Average Cost of Auto Insurance by State?